-Hard water stains can is a common household issue for many.
+Hard water stains can be a common household issue for many.
 Learn all you need to know about how to clean hard water stains.

-Water stains build up each time your appliances are used to a point where it becomes hard stains that require good cleaning tools to remove them.
+Water stains build up each time your appliances are used to a point where it becomes hard stains that require good cleaning tools to remove.

 With the right ingredients and proper care, you will be able to clean off the hard water stains from your showers, sinks, toilets, and faucets.